dereuromark/cakephp-queue/README.md

 A detailed Example task can be found in /Console/Command/Task/QueueExampleTask.php inside this folder.

 ## Setting up the trigger cronjob
-As outlined in the [book](http://book.cakephp.org/2.0/en/console-and-shells/cron-jobs.html) you can easily set up a cronjob to start a new worker:
+As outlined in the [book](http://book.cakephp.org/3.0/en/console-and-shells/cron-jobs.html) you can easily set up a cronjob to start a new worker:

-	*/10  *    *    *    *  cd /full/path/to/app && Console/cake Queue.Queue runworker
+	*/10  *    *    *    *  cd /full/path/to/app && bin/cake Queue.Queue runworker

 This would start a new worker every 10 minutes.
-If you configure your max life time of a worker to 15 minutes, you got a small overlap where two workers would run simulaniously.
+If you configure your max life time of a worker to 15 minutes, you got a small overlap where two workers would run simultaneously.
 If you lower the 10 minutes and raise the lifetime, you get quite a few overlapping workers and thus more "parallel" processing power.
 Play around with it, but just don't shoot over the top.

-### TODO
+## TODO

 * Add priority
 * Cleanup and better test coverage

+## History
+Modified by David Yell ([davidyell](https://github.com/davidyell))
+- CakePHP 3.x support

+Modified by Mark Scherer ([dereuromark](https://github.com/dereuromark))
+- CakePHP2.x support
+- Some minor fixes
+- Added crontasks (as a different approach on specific problems)
+- Possible (optional) Tools Plugin dependencies for frontend access via /admin/queue
+- Config key "queue" is now "Queue" ($config['Queue'][...])

+Added by Christian Charukiewicz ([charukiewicz](https://github.com/charukiewicz)):
+- Configuration option 'gcprop' is now 'gcprob'
+- Fixed typo in README and variable name (Propability -> Probability)
+- Added a few lines about createJob() usage to README
+- Added comments to queue.php explaining configuration options